 \section{Abstract}

-We propose Constraint-Generation Policy Optimization (CGPO) for optimizing policy parameters within compact and interpretable policy classes for mixed discrete-continuous Markov Decision Processes (DC-MDPs).
-CGPO is not only able to provide bounded policy error guarantees over an infinite range of initial states for many DC-MDPs with expressive nonlinear dynamics, but it can also provably derive optimal policies in cases where it terminates with zero error.
+We propose the Constraint-Generation Policy Optimization (CGPO) framework to optimize policy parameters within compact and interpretable policy classes for mixed discrete-continuous Markov Decision Processes (DC-MDP).
+CGPO can not only provide bounded policy error guarantees over an infinite range of initial states for many DC-MDPs with expressive nonlinear dynamics, but it can also provably derive optimal policies in cases where it terminates with zero error.
 Furthermore, CGPO can generate worst-case state trajectories to diagnose policy deficiencies and provide counterfactual explanations of optimal actions.
-To achieve such results, CGPO proposes a bi-level mixed-integer nonlinear optimization framework for optimizing policies within defined expressivity classes (i.e. piecewise (non)-linear) and reduces it to an optimal constraint generation methodology that adversarially generates worst-case state trajectories.
+To achieve such results, CGPO proposes a bilevel mixed-integer nonlinear optimization framework for optimizing policies in defined expressivity classes (e.g. piecewise linear) and reduces it to an optimal constraint generation methodology that adversarially generates worst-case state trajectories.
 Furthermore, leveraging modern nonlinear optimizers, CGPO can obtain solutions with bounded optimality gap guarantees.
-We handle stochastic transitions through explicit marginalization (where applicable) or chance-constraints, providing high-probability policy performance guarantees.
-We also present a road-map for understanding the computational complexities associated with different expressivity classes of policy, reward, and transition dynamics.
-We experimentally demonstrate the applicability of CGPO in diverse domains, including inventory control, management of a system of water reservoirs, and physics control.
-In summary, we provide a solution for deriving structured, compact, and explainable policies with bounded performance guarantees, enabling worst-case scenario generation and counterfactual policy diagnostics.
+We handle stochastic transitions through chance constraints, providing high-probability performance guarantees.
+We also present a roadmap for understanding the computational complexities of different expressivity classes of policy, reward, and transition dynamics.
+We experimentally demonstrate the applicability of CGPO across various domains, including inventory control, management of a water reservoir system, and physics control.
+In summary, CGPO provides structured, compact and explainable policies with bounded performance guarantees, enabling worst-case scenario generation and counterfactual policy diagnostics.